 How to Snorkel with Orcas and Humpback Whales?
 What is there to see?
 And how does it feel to swim amidst fish scales, herring and hunting orcas?

-AGE™ was with Lofoten-Opplevelser at Snorkeling with whales in Skjervøy.
+AGE™ was there with the provider Lofoten-Opplevelser Snorkeling with whales in Skjervøy.

 Join us on this exciting tour.